abhishekshinde21/CapOne/readme.md

 mongoimport -d airbnb -c calendar --type csv --file calendar.csv --headerline

 mongo
-# THIS IS A COMMENT: Once running mongo, type in the following commands to verify that the three collections have been imported into mongodb #
+Once running mongo, type in the following commands to verify that the three collections have been imported into mongodb
 > use airbnb
 > show collections
 calendar